means-to-meaning/means-to-meaning.github.com/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ### Examples

 This website is created with Jekyll.
-[Other Jekyll websites](https://github.com/mojombo/jekyll/wiki/Sites).